 Here’s what you need to know before you hire an asphalt contractor.

 Beware of people who knock on your door promising deep discounts.
 When it comes to asphalt paving, you get what you pay for.
 It’s worth taking your time to driveway repair.
 Often scammers are able to offer low prices because they claim they’re using leftover materials from a previous job.before committing to

 Keep in mind that what these scammers are offering is completely different from asphalt recycling.
 While our company sometimes uses recycled asphalt, we always make sure that we have enough for your driveway.

 We recommend choosing a company that has been doing work in your area for several years.
 For example, A-1 Asphalt has been in business since 1988.
 Not only is our company local, but we’ve been providing asphalt repair for over 30 years.

 Even if a company representative gives you a local phone number, this is no guarantee that they’re actually from your area.
 It’s not uncommon for scammers to give you a local phone number to a disposable phone.
 For this reason, always check out their license plates.

-It’s a major red flag when a door-to-door salesperson pressures you to pay cash up front.
+It’s a major red flag when a door-to-door salesperson pressures you to pay cash upfront.
+They may even offer to drive you to the bank!
 They claim that the deep discount they’re offering is a limited time opportunity when in reality it’s just a scam.

 Legitimate paving companies accept cash, credit cards, and checks.
 A scammer doesn’t want to accept a check because they know you’ll try to cancel it once you realize their game.